rcghpge/version-cv/README.md

     - GPT2 prototype utilized the full 1.25GB dataset
     - Multi-class: 90% train / 10% val
     - Binary: 90% train / 10% val

+  For all datasets considered for this project please `data/` directory for more information

 #### Preprocessing / Clean up

 * Image resizing and normalization